 We have made a few trips to Panama City and have learned a lot about how to get around, which I think deserves its own post.
 We traveled once for a doctors appointment, and then once to be tourists.
 The tourist trip, we walked along the Cinta Costera, walked through the Casco Viejo, and took a taxi up to Ancon Hill to see the view.
 All of it was excellent!
 That night we met up with our friends on S/V Blanchette and S/V Uno, who are also docked at Shelter Bay and were visiting Panama City.
 We met them for drinks, and the highlight was the rooftop bar overlooking the city at night.
 By the way, I used this One Day in Panama City guide from Trip Advisor and we stayed at this AirBNB place.

-The area surrounding Shelter Bay is jungle.
-On morning, we heard these crazy noises that sounded like dinosaurs.
+The area surrounding Shelter Bay is a jungle.
+One morning, we heard these crazy noises that sounded like dinosaurs.
 Turns out they are howler monkeys!
 There are also Capuchin monkeys, parrots, and a wide variety of unusual mammals.

 Speaking of rallies, we joined the Pacific Puddle Jump, which is a free, very loose rally.
-Conveniently for us, they had a send off party here on March 6th.
-The event featured representatives from Tahiti Crew (a agent service in Tahiti), Tahiti Tourism, Latitude 38, and Whangarei Marina in New Zealand.
-This best part was they overviewed the three main Archapeligos of French Polynesia (The Societies, the Tuamotus, and the Marquesas).
+Conveniently for us, they had a send-off party here on March 6th.
+The event featured representatives from Tahiti Crew (an agent service in Tahiti), Tahiti Tourism, Latitude 38, and Whangarei Marina in New Zealand.
+This best part was when they overviewed the three main archipelagos of French Polynesia (The Societies, the Tuamotus, and the Marquesas).
 Not that we weren’t excited to visit them before, but now we know so much more about what we get to look forward to.

 We also got to do a practice transit on our friend’s boat, S/V Blanchette.
-Blanchette is owned by David and Steph, with their two kids Hudson and George.
-We were linehandlers with them for their transit earlier this week.
+David and Steph own Blanchette, with their two kids Hudson and George.
+We were line handlers with them for their transit earlier this week.
 We have such a good idea of what it’s going to be like now.
 David was an excellent captain, and both the canal advisors they had were really good.
 Check out our album: